-During the three months ended March 31, 2024, the Company continued to execute in Ecuador the remaining activities derived from Asset Retirement Obligation and the Single Act and expect to have the majority of these activities by the end of the year.
+During the six months ended June 30, 2024, the Company continued to execute in Ecuador the remaining activities derived from Asset Retirement Obligation and the Single Act and expect to have the majority of these activities by the end of the year.

 New Stratus is aggressively focusing on initiating production in its Venezuelan projects and generate positive cash flows in the short run.
-Even though the operation first quarter revenues are modest, the Company expects these results to quickly improve.

-On the newly acquired interest in Mexico, the Company's' technical team is now in process to assess current production and evaluating alternatives to ramp up production.
+On the newly acquired interest in Mexico, the Company's technical team is in place and currently assessing existing production and exploring alternatives to increase production output.
+Revenues from May 1 to June 30, 2024 are estimated to be approximately \$1.0 million.

-As part of his expansion objectives, New Stratus continues evaluating different projects in the Sub-Andean Basins and will continue with these evaluations, some of the areas where the Company continues evaluating alternatives are found in Colombia, Ecuador, Brazil, Peru, Mexico, and Venezuela.
-These countries have a significant production history, extensive oil reserves and established infrastructure, as well as the presence of important service provider companies in hydrocarbon exploration, production, and transportation areas.
+As part of the Company's expansion objectives, the Company continues to evaluate different projects in the Sub-Andean Basins, including in Colombia, Ecuador, Brazil, Peru, Mexico, and Venezuela.
+These countries have a significant production history, extensive oil reserves and established infrastructure.
+They also have a presence of important service providers in hydrocarbon exploration, production, and transportation areas.